-It is the policy of the Institute to provide a work and academic environment free of unlawful harassment and retaliation.
-Harassment is the creation of a hostile or intimidating environment in which verbal or physical conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual's work or education, or affect adversely an individual's living conditions.
-Harassment in any form, based on sex, race, color, age, national origin, disability, religion, gender, gender identity, sexual orientation, or any other characteristic protected by state or federal laws, is prohibited, as are all forms of sexual intimidation and exploitation.
-All faculty, students, and staff should be aware that the Institute will not tolerate any conduct that constitutes illegal harassment.
-The Institute also takes prompt action when notified about harassment by third parties such as nonemployees, vendors, or contractors.
-Complaints of harassment will be promptly and thoroughly investigated and appropriate action, including disciplinary measures, will be taken when warranted.
+It is the policy of Caltech to provide a work and academic environment free of unlawful harassment ("harassment") and retaliation.
+Harassment is the creation of a hostile or intimidating environment in which inappropriate conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual's work or education, or affect adversely an individual's living conditions.
+Harassment in any form, based on sex, race, color, age, national origin, disability, religion, gender, gender expression, gender identity, sexual orientation, or any other characteristic protected by state or federal laws, is prohibited, as are all forms of sexual intimidation exploitation, and violence.
+All faculty, students, staff, postdoctoral scholars and others participating in Caltech's educational programs and activities should be aware that Caltech will not tolerate any conduct that constitutes unlawful harassment or retaliation.
+Caltech promptly and thoroughly investigates complaints of harassment, and takes appropriate action, including disciplinary measures, when warranted.
+Caltech also takes prompt action when notified about harassment by third parties such as nonemployees, vendors, or contractors.

-Faculty, students, and staff, at all levels, are responsible for maintaining an appropriate environment for study and work.
-This includes conducting themselves in a professional manner, actively discouraging harassment, and taking appropriate corrective action to prevent and eliminate harassment.
-Caltech requires that any employee who is responsible for directing other Caltech employees participate in training regarding illegal harassment, including sexual harassment, at least every two years.
+Faculty, students, staff, postdoctoral scholars and third parties are responsible for maintaining an appropriate environment for study and work.
+This includes conducting themselves in a professional manner, actively discouraging harassment, taking appropriate corrective action to prevent and eliminate harassment and reporting all situations that appear to involve harassment.
+Caltech requires that any employee who is responsible for directing or supervising other Caltech employees participate in training regarding unlawful harassment, including sexual harassment, at least every two years.

-Faculty, students, and staff have the right at any time to raise the issue of harassment without fear of retaliation.
+Faculty, students, staff, postdoctoral scholars and others participating in Caltech's educational programs and activities have the right at any time to raise the issue of harassment without fear of retaliation.
 Caltech policy prohibits retaliation against an individual for making a good-faith report of alleged harassment.
-Any faculty member, student, or staff member who feels that he or she has been harassed should review the procedures for investigating and resolving unlawful harassment complaints at Caltech and immediately bring the matter to the attention of his or her supervisor or any of the individuals listed below.
+Any faculty, student staff, postdoctoral scholar or other individual participating in Caltech's educational programs and activities who feels that he or she has been harassed should review the Procedures Regarding Unlawful Harassment attached to this Policy and available at http://cit.hr.caltech.edu/policies/policies-main.html and immediately bring the matter to the attention of his or her supervisor or any of the individuals listed below.
 They will handle matters brought to their attention with sensitivity and discretion.